Brandon7CC/MODELFORGE/README.md

-## MODEL FORGE
+# MODEL FORGE
-> Evaluate hosted [OpenAI GPT](https://platform.openai.com/docs/models) / Google Vertex AI [PaLM2](https://ai.google.dev/models/palm)/[Gemini](https://ai.google.dev/models/gemini) or local [Ollama](https://github.com/jmorganca/ollama) models against a task
+> Evaluate hosted [OpenAI GPT](https://platform.openai.com/docs/models) / Google Vertex AI [PaLM2](https://ai.google.dev/models/palm)/[Gemini](https://ai.google.dev/models/gemini) or local [Ollama](https://github.com/jmorganca/ollama) models against a task.

 Distribute arbitrary tasks to local or hosted language models.
 In MODEL FORGE tasks are broken down by: **agents**, (optional) **postprocessor**, and **evaluators**.
 Tasks have a top level prompt -- the actual work to do.
 For example: "Implement a simple example of [`malloc`](https://man.freebsd.org/cgi/man.cgi?query=malloc&sektion=9) in C with the following signature: `void* malloc(size_t size)`".

+### Insperation
+This work was inspired by Google DeepMind's [FunSearch](https://deepmind.google/discover/blog/funsearch-making-new-discoveries-in-mathematical-sciences-using-large-language-models/) approach to finding a novel solution to the [cap set](https://en.wikipedia.org/wiki/Cap_set) problem.
+At the macro level this was done by developing [CoT (Chain of Thought)](https://blog.research.google/2022/05/language-models-perform-reasoning-via.html) based examples, repeatedly prompting PaLM2 to generate a large amounts of programs, and then evaluating those programs on several levels.

+## Supported Providers
+* OpenAI models
+* Google Vertex AI PALM2 / Gemini models
+* OSS models via Ollama e.g. LLaMA, Orca2, Vicuna, Mixtral8x7b, Mistral, Phi2, etc

+## Task
+Tasks are defined

+### Agents
-Agents do the actual heavy lifiting of the task's implemtation and you can define your own system prompt.
+Agents do the actual heavy lifiting of the task's implemtation.
+This is done by defining a system prompt.
 For example, you may want to assess how well models from Google vs. OpenAI, vs. OSS compare.

-Currently we support:
-* OpenAI GPT models
-* Google PALM2 / Gemini models via Vertex AI
-* OSS models via Ollama e.g. LLaMA, Orca2, Vicuna, Mixtral8x7b, Mistral, Phi2, etc
+### Postprocessors
 Postprocessors are optional and take the answer returned by the the agent and manipulate it in some way according to a system prompt.
 An example of a good postprocessor might be to extract the code from a message or turn it into JSON form.

-Evaluators are
+### Evaluators
+Evaluators are another crutial part of the MODEL FORGE task chain.
+Evaluators, like agents and postprocessors have a defined system prompt that allow them to perform an evaluation on the answer returned by the postprocessor (if one was defined) or the agent (otherwise).
+As an example:

+> "Act as an expert C software engineer working on kernel components.
+You're skilled in secure development and follow best practices.
+Has the user correctly

+It's important to understand here that evaluators must be instructed in their system prompt to return a boolean `TRUE` or `FALSE` as their first word.
+They're instructed to perform

 ## Use cases
 * Evaluate model(s) against a common task